Women’s Health Insurance Coverage

 Non-Group Insurance

-The ACA expanded access to the non-group or individually purchased insurance market by offering premium tax credits to help individuals purchase coverage in state-based health insurance Marketplaces.
-It also included many insurance reforms to alleviate some of the long-standing barriers to coverage in the non-group insurance market.
-In 2022, about 9% of women ages 19 to 64 (approximately 8.3 million women) and 8% of their male counterparts purchased insurance in the non-group market.4 This includes individuals who purchased private policies from the ACA Marketplace in their state, as well as those who purchased coverage from private insurers that operate outside of Marketplaces.
+The ACA expanded access to the non-group or individually purchased insurance market by offering premium tax credits to help individuals afford coverage purchase through state-based health insurance Marketplaces.
+It also included many insurance reforms to alleviate some of the long-standing barriers to coverage (such as gender rating, lack of maternity coverage, and pre-existing conditions having a disproportionate effect on women) in the non-group insurance market.
+In 2023, about 9% of women ages 19 to 64 (approximately 8.4 million women) and 8% of their male counterparts purchased insurance in the non-group market.4 This includes individuals who purchased private policies from the ACA Marketplace in their state, as well as those who purchased coverage from private insurers that operate outside of Marketplaces.

 Medicaid

-The state-federal program for low-income individuals, Medicaid, covered 19% of adult women ages 19 to 64 in 2022, compared to 14% of men.
+The state-federal program for individuals with low-incomes, Medicaid, covered 19% of adult women ages 19 to 64 in 2023, compared to 14% of men.
 Historically, to qualify for Medicaid, women had to have very low incomes and be in one of Medicaid’s eligibility categories: pregnant, mothers of children 18 and younger, a person with a disability, or over 65.
 Women who didn’t fall into these categories typically were not eligible regardless of how poor they were.
 The ACA allowed states to broaden Medicaid eligibility to most individuals with incomes less than 138% of the FPL regardless of their family or disability status, effective January 2014.
-As of December 2023, 40 states and DC have expanded their Medicaid programs under the ACA.
+As of December 2024, 40 states and DC have expanded their Medicaid programs under the ACA.

-Women are less likely than men to be uninsured, as a higher share of adult women are enrolled in Medicaid.
 On average, women have lower incomes and have been more likely to qualify for Medicaid than men under one of Medicaid’s eligibility categories; pregnant, parent of children under 18, disabled, or over 65.
-In 2021, 13% of men ages 19-64 were uninsured compared to approximately 10% of women in the same age bracket (9.5 million women).
-In spite of significant job losses, uninsured rates among women held steady during the COVID-19 pandemic, in part due to the continuous coverage requirements under Medicaid and the ongoing availability of subsidized coverage through the state-based health insurance exchanges.
+As a result, women are more likely than men to qualify for Medicaid and less likely to be uninsured.
+In 2023, 13% of men ages 19-64 were uninsured compared to approximately 10% of women in the same age bracket (9.3 million women).

 Uninsured women often have inadequate access to care, get a lower standard of care when they are in the health system, and have poorer health outcomes.
 Compared to women with insurance, uninsured women have lower use of important preventive services such as mammograms, Pap tests, and timely blood pressure checks.
 They are also less likely to report having a regular doctor.